CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

 +--------------------------+---------------------------------------------+

 | The displacements obtained are transformed into positions in both images.
-| This allows us to deduce lines of sight.
+| This allows to deduce lines of sight.
 The intersection of these lines gives a point in space: longitude, latitude, altitude (see :ref:`below<triangulation>`).

 .. _triangulation: